 M.A. in Sport and Recreation Management

-The M.A. in Sport and Recreation Management prepares students for careers in professional, intercollegiate and interscholastic sports; campus, community and commerical recreation settings, and many other areas.
+The M.A. in Sport and Recreation Management prepares students for careers in professional, intercollegiate and interscholastic sports; campus, community and commercial recreation settings, and many other areas.

-M.S. in Health & Human Physiology (without thesis)
+M.S. in Health & Human Physiology (Clinical Exercise Physiology)

-The M.S. in Health & Human Physiology offers a subtrack in the areas of:
+M.S. in Health & Human Physiology (subtrack in Child Life)

 M.S. in Health & Human Physiology (with thesis)